googleapis/google-cloud-cpp/google/cloud/shell/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Shell API][cloud-service-docs], a service to Allows users to start, configure, and connect to interactive shell sessions running in the cloud.
+This directory contains an idiomatic C++ client library for the [Cloud Shell API][cloud-service-docs], a service to allow users to start, configure, and connect to interactive shell sessions running in the cloud.

 This library is **experimental**.
 Its APIs are subject to change without notice.